 Sessions with new young people in general required parents to be present given that rapport was not yet established with the young person.
 This does make sense as most of their interactions online would generally be with familiar others that they have met and have established some sense of trust and rapport with.
 Inviting a complete stranger into your living space including your home and room, can be somewhat ‘odd’ and confronting especially for those with social and emotional difficulties!

-With current and ongoing clients, however, online sessions differed depending on the young person’s presentation and/or personality.
+'Online' face to face sessions with older kids and teens differed depending on the young person’s presentation and/or personality.
 For example, talkative and bubbly personalities seemed comfortable in their own room, chatting away online and jumping from one topic to another whilst they sat around seemingly at ease in their surroundings, sharing information spontaneously and excitedly.
 In contrast, socially anxious young people seemed more emotionally flat and appeared somewhat uncomfortable.
-Given their heightened anxiety regarding their performance and social interactions, they did not appear to ‘dig the spotlight’ which is a challenge when delivering online therapy.
-Given that being in the spotlight is not something that socially anxious people aspire to, an online session with a complete focus on speaking and how you present may have somewhat increased their level of anxiety.
-On the other hand, some presented with their hair groomed and changed into a well-presented outfit before their online session, which may have helped in building their confidence during session!
+Given their heightened anxiety regarding their performance and social interactions, they do not usually ‘dig the spotlight’ (whether it be a 'physical' or 'online' face to face therapy sessions), as anxiety levels are usually bound to increase regardless of type of service delivery.
+On the other hand, some socially anxious kids found ways to cope with being in the spotlight such that they would place more effort into their 'online' presentation (e.g. groomed their hair, changed into a well-presented outfit) which may have helped in building their confidence during session!

-Overall, both extroverted and introverted personalities responded well to items shared in screen share as well as online based joint activities.
-One important aspect of working with young people particularly with teens, is ensuring that there is evidence of their whereabouts, especially for those high-risk clients (e.g. risk of self-harm, conduct behaviours etc.).
-Sessions could therefore be started off at home with a catch up with both parent and teen or otherwise deciding with the teen and parent on a ‘known and safe place’ when logging onto their online session and having emergency contact details readily available in case they were at any risk of safety.
+Overall, both extroverted and introverted personalities responded well to items shared in screen share as well as 'online' based joint activities.
+Some even preferred the 'online' face to face option as this also meant logging on from their 'safe space', not having to travel to the clinic and not missing out on any of their activities or their study time due to travel.
+One important aspect of working with young people particularly with teens, is ensuring that they have space for privacy and confidentiality and there is evidence of their whereabouts, especially for those high-risk clients (e.g. risk of self-harm, conduct behaviours etc.).
+Sessions could therefore be started off at home with a catch up with both parent and teen or otherwise deciding with the teen and parent on a ‘known and safe place’ when logging onto their 'online' face to face session and having emergency contact details readily available in case they were at any risk of safety.

-THE VERDICT: With older children and teens, there was a preference for rapport to have been established with the clinician in a face to face format.
-Without the established rapport, some were often hesitant to communicate online with someone unfamiliar but seemed generally okay if a parent was present with them, even just to start with.
-Teens and preteens who had adequate language and communicative skills, attention and regulation seemed to enjoy online sessions, if they were not socially anxious, unless attention was swayed away from them through activities via screen share.
-In some cases, rapport was even better established with some young people as they communicated comfortably from their own room where they may even feel more safe and secure in their own surroundings.
+THE VERDICT: Without the established rapport, some older children and teens were often hesitant to communicate 'online' with someone unfamiliar but seemed generally okay if a parent was present with them, even just to start with.
+Teens and preteens who had adequate language and communicative skills, attention and regulation seemed to enjoy 'online' face to face sessions, particulalry if they were not socially anxious, unless attention was swayed away from them through activities via screen share or online gaming.
+In some cases, rapport was even better established with some young people as they communicated comfortably from their own 'safe space' where they may even feel more safe and secure in their own surroundings.

 Written By: Azza Brown, Principal Clinical Psychologist and Clinic Director